OndrejNepozitek/Edgar-Unity/docs/other/faq.md

 <TOCInline toc={toc} maxHeadingLevel={2} />

-## How to spawn player in a specific room?
+## How to spawn player in a specific room

 The easiest solution is to design a special *spawn* room template and place the player prefabs inside that room template.
 Then, make this room template the only room template for the *Spawn* room in your level graph.
 This approach is described in [Example 1](../examples/example-1.md#spawn-room).